Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - Camel-Platypus2-13B (using oobabooga/text-generation-webui) : 10
 - OpenOrca-Platypus2-13B (using oobabooga/text-generation-webui) : 10
 - PuddleJumper-13B (using oobabooga/text-generation-webui) : 7.5
+- Kimiko-v2-13B (using oobabooga/text-generation-webui) : 4
+- Mythical-Destroyer-V2-L2-13B (using oobabooga/text-generation-webui) : 3
+- Athena-v1 (using oobabooga/text-generation-webui) : 10
+- Luban-13B (using oobabooga/text-generation-webui) : 7.4

 ### Question 10: Based on the following statement, determine if the author's opinion is for or against nuclear energy: "Nuclear energy is a powerful source, but the potential risks and radioactive waste management issues make it a dangerous choice."
 Task Domain: Opinion Detection